tytydraco/yessleep/out/URBAN_APPETITE__Part_15.md

 This city always struck me as a little enigma of Missouri, this concentrated little nugget of urban development in a state where the iconic monument is a celebration of people who left it.
-Yet here it was, thriving and growing, drawing in everyone nearby for the past two hundred years like flies to meat.
+Yet here it was, thriving and growing, drawing in nearby locals and no one else for the past two hundred years like flies to meat.
 It really was the sort of city that others aspired to be: it was convenient, affordable even compared to rural areas like my thousand-person town, and had jobs across a wide variety of positions.
 Save civil engineers, oddly, even though there always seemed to be something coming up.
-It honestly all felt like the best-kept secret in the Midwest, since once you go a hundred or so miles out people won’t even know what you’re talking about.
+It honestly all felt like the best-kept secret in the Midwest, since once you go fifty or so miles out people won’t even know what you’re talking about.